-The courses listed below outline the requirements for graduation for students entering this program in the 2010-2011 academic year.
+The courses listed below outline the requirements for graduation for students entering this program in the 2011-2012 academic year.
 Requirements for graduation may vary depending on the semester in which a student is admitted to their program.
-Current/continuing students should consult their degree progress report available through their inside MATC account for specific graduation requirements.
+Current/continuing students should consult their degree progress report available through their student center account for specific graduation requirements.
 Program requirements are subject to change.